Best Internet Security Software

 What do you think is the most important type of security for a website?

 Website security is like any other type of security - it’s all about risk management.
 The more enabled layers of security you have, the less likely you are to be compromised.
-Website security and protecting your home or brick and mortar business from being broken into are one in the same.
+Website security and protecting your home or brick and mortar business from being broken into are one and the same.
 Most people simply use locks on their entry points, but in reality, that’s just one layer of security - and chances are it's not enough.

 To be completely secure, you would likely add additional layers such as sensors with sirens to alert forced entry; a wall or fence around the perimeter of the entire property with just one entry point; surveillance cameras providing visibility; and so on.
 These are either reactive or proactive layers of security that provide the home or business owner with actionable intelligence towards protection.
 As it pertains to website security, the missing component is access to the information acquired through each of these layers.
 Who is breaching?
 Is it malicious or friendly?
 How are they entering?

 Why is malware very dangerous to website security?

 Malware is a legitimate code doing illegitimate things.
-By definition, malware on a website will in-fact make it to do things it is not intended to do.
+By definition, malware on a website will in fact make it do things it is not intended to do.
 Further, malware can also be used to identify a plethora of different types of harmful software, which are all capable of breaching a website through several methods.
 So why do malware attacks target websites?
-With the growth of the IoT landscape and our dependencies of the internet, websites are no longer islands of information.
+With the growth of the IoT landscape and our dependencies on the internet, websites are no longer islands of information.

 The malware impact on a website can affect end users, visitors, or both by being used as a launching pad for other attacks - which is why malware website attacks are so popular among hackers.
 Hackers use malware attacks to do the following:

 - Hijack a user's session or computer